pytorch-fdn/landscape/README.md

 ![PyTorch Landscape Logo](https://raw.githubusercontent.com/pytorch/pytorch/0d4cedaa47c7ee22042eb24e87eb3cfe95502404/docs/source/_static/img/pytorch-logo-dark.svg)

-This landscape is intended as a map to explore open source projects and working groups hosted by PyTorch, open source projects in the energy and sustainability ecosystems, and also shows the PyTorch member companies.
+This landscape is intended as a map to explore PyTorch Foundation and Ecosystem projects and also shows the PyTorch member companies.
 It is modeled after the Cloud Native Computing Foundation (CNCF) [landscape](https://landscape.cncf.io) and based on the same open-source code.

 This repository contains the data files and images required to generate the [PyTorch landscape](https://landscape.pytorch.org).
 The software that generates it can be found at the [cncf/landscape2](https://github.com/cncf/landscape2) repository.
 Please see its [README file](https://github.com/cncf/landscape2#landscape2) for more information about how it works.

-## New Entries
+## Proposing new PyTorch Ecosystem projects

-New entries to the landscape must be approved by the [PyTorch Ecosystem Working Group](https://github.com/pytorch-fdn/ecosystem).
+PyTorch Ecosystem projects are approved by the [PyTorch Ecosystem Working Group](https://github.com/pytorch-fdn/ecosystem) per thier review guidelines.
 Projects wishing to become a PyTorch Ecosystem Project can apply [here](https://github.com/pytorch-fdn/ecosystem/issues/new).

 ## Corrections

 Please open a pull request with edits to [landscape.yml](landscape.yml).
+Changes are reviewed within two business days by the [PyTorch PMO Staff](mailto:support@pytorch.org).

 If the error is with data from [Crunchbase](https://www.crunchbase.com/) you should open an account there and edit the data.
 If you don't like a project description, edit it in GitHub.
 If your project isn't showing the license correctly, you may need to paste the unmodified text of the license into a LICENSE file at the root of your project in GitHub, in order for GitHub to serve the license information correctly.